-NO. PROTOCOL Full Compliance Score Actual Score D4 All forklift drivers who work within the certified warehouse area have undergone lift truck training provided by a qualified trainer.
-Observations: Mandatory
+NO. PROTOCOL: Forklift Training Full Compliance Score Actual Score D4 All forklift drivers who work within the certified warehouse area have undergone lift truck training in accordance with the CSA B335.
+Observations : Mandatory

-Determine whom the forklift truck drivers are who work within the certified warehouse area during the development of the organizational chart.
+D4 Determine whom the forklift truck drivers are who work within the certified warehouse area during the development of the organizational chart.
 Examine forklift training certificates.
-Trainers must meet the qualifications as outlined in CSA B335-15.
+Training certificate dated after January 1, 2024, should reference training in accordance to CSA B335.
+Training must also include instruction specific to the class of forklift being operated.
+Note - includes electric motor hand or hand-rider trucks.

-NO. PROTOCOL Full Compliance Score Actual Score D5 WHMIS training has been provided for all employees handling pesticides.
+NO. PROTOCOL: WHMIS Training Full Compliance Score Actual Score D5 WHMIS training has been provided for all employees handling pesticides.
 Observations: Mandatory

-Pederal and Provincial regulations require that WHMIS training be provided to employees handling hazardous products.
+D5 Federal and Provincial regulations require that WHMIS training be provided to employees handling hazardous products.
 The auditor shall examine training records and employee sign off.
 Note: Online AWSA WHMIS training program available at www.awsa.ca

-NO. PROTOCOL Full Compliance Score Actual Score D6 This site has developed and implemented an Occupational Health and Safety training program for all employees working within the certified warehouse area comprising of: a) Safe work permits for confined workspace entry, hot work (cutting and welding) and lock out 30 Information on the rights of employees to refuse or stop unsafe work 20 c) Responsibilities of management and employees under the appropriate labour legislation 20 d) The use of an eye-wash station 20 e) Fire extinguisher training (hands on/discharge) 20 f) Use and maintenance of personal protective equipment 20 Observations:
+NO. PROTOCOL: OH&S Training Full Compliance Score Actual Score D6 This site has developed and implemented an Occupational Health and Safety training program for all employees working within the certified warehouse area comprising of: a) Safe work permits for confined workspace entry, hot work (cutting and welding), elevated work and lock out b) Information on the rights of employees to refuse or stop unsafe work c) Responsibilities of management and employees under the appropriate labour legislation Mandatory Score d) The use of an eye-wash station e) Fire extinguisher training f) Use and maintenance of personal protective equipment (including respirator training and Fit test).

-Inspect the content of the Occupational Health & Safety training program developed.
+D6 Inspect the content of the Occupational Health & Safety training program developed.
 The content may be the Provincial Occupational Health & Safety Act & Regulations, Canada Occupational Safety & Health Regulations or equivalent.
 The auditor shall examine training records and employee sign off.
 Also reference E6.
 A written record of fire extinguisher training will suffice.
+Respirator training and fit test is required every 2 years in accordance with CSA Z94.4 for applicable staff (staff identified in the sites' emergency response plan and staff involved with dispensing activities for which product SDS requires respirator use).
 Sites, where the owner is the sole operator, are b & c exempt.

-NO. PROTOCOL Full Compliance Score Actual Score D7 Training has been provided for appropriate personnel on: a) first aid training b) Cardiopulmonary Resuscitation (CPR.)
-Observations: Mandatory
+NO. PROTOCOL: First Aid/CPR Training Full Compliance Score Actual Score D7 Training has been provided for appropriate personnel on: a) first aid training b) Cardiopulmonary Resuscitation (CPR.)
+Mandatory Observations:

-Inspect the valid certificate of at least one employee on the site for first aid and CPR training.
-Sites, where the owner is the sole operator, are exempt.
-On-line training is not acceptable.
+D7 Inspect the valid certificate of at least one employee on the site for first aid and CPR training.
+Sites, where the owner is the sole operator, are exempt.-On-line training is not acceptable.

-NO. PROTOCOL Full Compliance Score Actual Score D8 Within the agrichemical warehouse: a) Annual training has been provided for appropriate personnel on the execution of the ER Plan for the site. b) Information has been provided to contractors/site visitors on emergency procedures that pertain to them.
-Observations: Mandatory
+NO. PROTOCOL: Emergency Response Training Full Compliance Score Actual Score D8 Within the agrichemical warehouse: a) All employees have been trained on the emergency response procedures for the site. b) Annual training has been provided to designated personnel on their role in the execution of the ER Plan for the site. c) Information has been provided to contractors/site visitors on emergency procedures that pertain to them.
+Mandatory